mtlynch/mtlynch.io/content/code-review-trust/index.md

 https://www.raycast.com/blog/no-code-reviews-by-default

+> Many issues reveal themselves only after extensive use, which doesn't happen during code reviews.
+We rely on fast iterations with user feedback.

+Shifting costs to users.

 ## It's not about trust

 Stephen King is one of the world's most talented and successful writers.
 But everything Stephen King writes goes through an editor who reviews his work.